RiteshF7/elgorithm-web/README.md

-# 🔧 CodePlayground: Learn Coding with Virtual Electronics
+#CodePlayground: Learn Coding with Virtual Electronics

 **CodePlayground** is an interactive learning platform designed to teach kids and beginners how to code using * *block-based programming**.
 It brings hardware to life—virtually!
 With components like **NeoPixels, Servo Motors, LEDs